WilhelmusLab/ice-floe-tracker-pipeline/workflow/README.md

 ## Oscar

-Contact the Wilhelmus Lab members for access to the pipeline environment on Oscar, Brown University's High Performance Computing cluster.
+Contact the Wilhelmus Lab members for access to the pipeline environment on Brown University's High Performance Computing cluster "Oscar".

 ## Prerequisites